 - expires on 31 December 2019.
-Repayment is made in 20 quarterly instalments of Euro 1,250 thousand, starting from 31 March 2015; early repayment is allowed; - is secured by a guarantee issued by the parent Cairo Communication; - calls for the payment of an interest rate equal to the 3-month Euribor plus 225 basis points and certain constraints (negative pledges) and commitments (covenants), typical of these transactions.
+Repayment is made in 20 quarterly instalments of Euro 1,250 thousand, starting from 31 March 2015; early repayment is allowed; - is secured by a guarantee issued by the parent Cairo Communication; - calls for the payment of an interest rate equal to the 3-month Euribor plus 0.95 basis points (renegotiated as from July 2015) and certain constraints (negative pledges) and commitments (covenants), typical of these transactions.